csesoc/csesoc.unsw.edu.au/README.md

 https://localhost:1323/api/v1/sponsors
 ```

+## API Documentation

+The API documentation is handled by [Swagger](https://swagger.io/) and can be found by navigating to `0.0.0.0:1323/swagger/index.html` (`[::]:1323/swagger/index.html`).
+Notice that it's also in the port that serves the APIs themselves.
+Swagger was adopted as we looked at employing a 'docs-as-code' approach to allow developers to quickly and efficiently write documentation ad-hoc, as well as having a permanent space for future teams to read up on API while working with it.
+Lastly, Swagger is intuitive and provides an interactive way to contact the APIs.

 ## Running the tests

 The project uses Github Actions for continuous integration and automated testing.
 Testing will always be written at the beginning of each sprint and run every time a push is detected on your feat/fix/hotfix branch or a merge/push to dev.